How to List Your Financial Accounts in Your Estate Inventory

 You do not need to upload financial statements, screenshots, PDFs, or any documents from your bank or investment institution.
 Your Estate Inventory is meant to be a clear overview of your assets, not a storage space for sensitive financial paperwork.

-2. Skip the Account Numbers
+2. Account Numbers

 3. Just List the Account Type & Institution